ConvincibleMedia/ConvincibleMedia/source/_services/design.md

 heading:
 - item_type: block_heading_large
   created_at: 2017-08-29 14:22:16.048000000 Z
-  text: It's not just paper and ink.
-We use design to print ideas and emotions.
+  text: We use design to print ideas and emotions.
 intro:
 - item_type: block_body_lead
   created_at: 2017-09-08 18:19:32.826000000 Z